A class of functional identities associated to curves over finite fields: Frobenius and divisors

 \subsection{Frobenius twist}

 In this subsection we define the Frobenius twist for a (proper) $\F_q$-scheme $Y$ and study its behavior with respect to the topology of $Y(\K)$.
 The fundamental results are Proposition \ref{red limit} and Lemma \ref{Twist and divisors}. \begin{Def} Let $Y$ be an $\F_q$-scheme, and $R$ an $\F_q$-algebra.
 Consider the morphism $\Frob_R:\Spec(R)\to\Spec(R)$ of $\F_q$-schemes induced by raising to the $q^\text{th}$ power.
+The morphism $\Frob_R$ and the identity on $Y$ induce an endomorphism of $Y_R$ over $\Spec(\F_q)$: we denote it by $F_R^Y:Y_R\to Y_R$.